unlock-security/wshell/README.md

 ## Scripts

 WShell can run input and output scripts which are simple functions used to manipulate input command and output response.
-As an example, if the vulnerable page returns a base64-encoded result you can use `--output-scripts base64_decode` to get the output as plain text.
+As an example, if the vulnerable page returns a base64-encoded result you can use `--output-scripts=base64_decode` to get the output as plain text.

-Scripts can be chained and used more than once, for instance is totally fine to do something like `--output-scripts unescape,base64_decode,base64_decode`.
+Scripts can be chained and used more than once, for instance is totally fine to do something like `--output-scripts=unescape,base64_decode,base64_decode`.

 ### Developing a script

 Developing a script for WShell is straightforward, just add a python file in `wshell/scripts/input` or `wshell/scripts/output` folder.
-The file name will be the name used to invoke the script from the command line (e.g. if you create `wshell/scripts/output/test.py` you can invoke it with `--output-scripts test`).
+The file name will be the name used to invoke the script from the command line (e.g. if you create `wshell/scripts/output/test.py` you can invoke it with `--output-scripts=test`).

 Inside the file you have to create a function with the following signature `run(str) -> str`.
 A docstring to use as a description for the script is mandatory.